fluent/fluent-logger-node/README.md

 Set internal logger object for FluentLogger.
 Use `console` by default.
 This logger requires `info` and `error` method.

+## Examples
+### Winston Integration
+An example of integrating with Winston can be found at [`./example/winston`](./example/winston).

+You will need Docker Compose to run it.
+After navigating to `./example/winston`, run `docker-compose up` and then `node index.js`.
+You should see the Docker logs having an `"it works"` message being output to FluentD.

 ## License

 Apache License, Version 2.0.